Devanand12/Ruto/README.md

 ### Are you struck?
 Don't worry!
 Watch the video to know how to get started
 ## Did you find issue when using Ruto?
 Oh!yes.
 Your defect will add lot of value to Rūto.
-So please log your issue in this tracker.
+So please log your issue here (https://github.com/rutoXpath/Ruto/issues/new/choose)
 We appreciate your time to log this defect.
 **Thanks for your lovely inputs.**